What if I told you that it is possible to make a living from a 4-acre orchard, and you can even do this with less work, more yield, and more fun?

 - He had many setbacks along the way that would make most people quit, but he persisted, and now his farm is successful.

 Miracle Farms: Stefan Sobkowiak – A 4 -acre Commercial Permaculture Orchard, 22 Years in the Making

 The farm that he bought was originally developed as a commercial monoculture apple orchard, making the transition to becoming an organic farm upon purchase in 1993, and was certified organic in 1996.
 Eventually, Stefan understood the limitations of the organic model originating from monoculture.
-Since 2007, four acres were converted to a permaculture inspired “u-pick” orchard.
+Since 2007, four acres have been converted to a permaculture-inspired “u-pick” orchard.

 So let’s dive in and see what you can learn from Stefan’s model.

 1. Location and Size